Rent increase disputes

 The rent that is determined by the specialist retail valuer becomes the rent for the retail premises.

-Disagreeing with the specialist retail valuer’s determination
+Disagreeing with a determination

 A dispute about a valuer’s rent determination is not usually suitable for mediation.
 This is because one party is likely to accept the determination while the other does not accept the determination.
 In these situations, the possibility of the mediation reaching a settlement is low.
 In such cases the party disagreeing with the determination may need to apply to VCAT for an injunction or can request orders to ‘set aside’ the determination.
 If a party applies for an injunction at VCAT they do not need a VSBC certificate to be provided to VCAT.
 However, if both parties are willing to be flexible and make a genuine attempt to resolve the dispute, the VSBC can offer mediation.